ss00831/milestone3/README.md

 - Python (http://pep8online.com/) : No error

 2. Usability Test
-- All functional test cases (69 items): All pass
+- All functional test cases (68 items): All pass
-- Input data test cases (50 items): All pass
+- Input data test cases (47 items): All pass
++) 07/30/2020: Due to take away the password field in editrecipe.html (edit_recipe), the test cases have reduced.

 3. Responsive & Browser Test
 - Pass condition :